sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) RAM is called the Primary memory of a computer.

-b) Disk is the Secondary memory of the computer.

-c) CPU or Central Processing Unit is the single most important part of a computer.
+CPU or Central Processing Unit is the single most important part of a computer.
 All the tasks or instructions or calculations are done by the CPU.

-d) All are not correct.

 ---
 ---